FarronF/limerick-council-meetings/meetings/2023/11/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 4th October 2023.md

 Planning, Environment and Place-Making Directorate

-Taking in Charge of Estates – Declaration of Roads to be Public Roads--- 3
+Taking in Charge of Estates – Declaration of Roads to be Public Roads
+---
+3

 (a)To consider the Taking in Charge of Estate Knight’s Court,